The Rise of the Network Agentic Organization (NAO)

 Final Thought: From Organizations to Organisms

-Agentic Network Organizations are not created—they emerge.
+Network Agentic Organizations are not created—they emerge.

 They are not “designed”—they are grown.

-ANOs shift the focus from job titles to contributions, from hierarchies to networks, and from middle managers to coordination protocols.
+NAOs shift the focus from job titles to contributions, from hierarchies to networks, and from middle managers to coordination protocols.
 They are fully compatible with the tools and challenges of our time—AI, autonomy, and agility.

 The question is no longer if we’ll evolve beyond traditional organizations.